Nuno-Jesus/Make-A-Make/README.md

 ### <a name="index-7.2">Implicit Rules</a>
 Have you tried to remove the `%.o: %.c` rule and run `make`?
 You'll soon find, the Makefile is still working.
 But how?
-Well, its due to **Implicit Rules**.
+Makefile has its own default rules defined for specific cases, like the ones you'll see below.
 You can define your own implicit rules by using pattern rules (just like we did before).

-Implicit Rules, also use **Implicit Variables**, which you can check in the next section.
+**Implicit Rules**, also use **Implicit Variables**, which you can check in the next section.
 Here's some of the implicit rules:

 <table align=center width=100%>
 	<thead>